"Weird Al" Yankovic: Polka medleys

 Most of Yankovic's studio albums include a polka medley of about a dozen contemporary songs at the time of the album, with the choruses or memorable lines of various songs juxtaposed for humorous effect.
 In Yankovic's early career, before recording his first album, he had performed such polka medleys in live shows in California, though then using songs from lesser-known bands like Bad Brains and the Plasmatics.
 He had been inspired to do so from Spike Jones, who had transitioned from classical music into polka.
 Yankovic said that converting these songs to polka was "...the way God intended".
 Yankovic did not include a medley on his first album, but considered this for his second, In 3-D, recognizing that it would only work if he used well-known songs.
 The resulting "Polkas on 45", which featured songs from Devo, Deep Purple, Berlin, and The Beatles, was popular, and the polka medley became a staple of all but one of Yankovic's future albums.
 Yankovic said that "fans would be rioting in the streets, I think, if I didn't do a polka medley."
 More current polka medleys feature songs that Yankovic had wanted to parody but which had proved difficult, such as Daft Punk's "Get Lucky", which lacked sufficient lyrics to parody.
 The polkas are recorded in studio, including the sound effects which are performed live during recording, which Yankovic considered one of his favorite parts of recording.
+In 2018, Yankovic created a medley of songs from the musical Hamilton, "The Hamilton Polka".